hrzndhrn/recode/README.md

 3 4   |
 4 5   |  def foo(x) do
    ...|
-[Moduledoc 1/1] The moudle Elixir.MyCode.AliasExpansion is missing @moduledoc.
+[Moduledoc 1/1] The module Elixir.MyCode.AliasExpansion is missing @moduledoc.
 [Specs 5/3] Functions should have a @spec type specification.

 File: lib/my_code/alias_order.ex